nickdavila/DailyMath/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # DailyMath v0.3
- A program to give me a daily math (Algebra to Differential Equations) problem to solve.
+ A program to give me a daily math (Algebra to Calculus III) problem to solve.